board of directors

 Erin works for ZOLL LifeVest in New Product Planning and is Secretary of Evolve’s Board.
 As part of the Evolve Coaching team, she hopes to leverage her business experience to help reach more individuals in the community.

-Justin works in Quality Assurance for Bayer US LLC and serves as the President-Elect for Evolve-Coaching’s Board of Directors.
+Justin works in Quality Assurance for Bayer US LLC and serves as the Board President for Evolve-Coaching.
 He has worked for many years to push Pittsburgh to be a more inclusive, diverse, equitable and accessible place to live for all individuals.
 He firmly believes in Evolve-Coaching’s mission and is dedicated to helping the organization meet their goals and aspirations.
 In his free time, Justin enjoys spending time with his family, watching and participating in sports, and cooking.

 Patricia Wright